RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 3. The WeiDu window will pop up.
 Follow the prompt and WeiDu will install the mod on your game.
 This can also reinstall or uninstall the mod.
 4. In the IWD2 folder will appear a new program: IWD2EE.exe.
 Start the game by clicking on it.
 If you start the game via IWD2.exe, the game will not work right.

 Icewind Dale 2: Enhanced Edition is a compilation of tweaks and fixes for Icewind Dale 2, enhancing the game in a variety of ways.
 Classes, spells, items, creatures, and encounters are made more interesting.
-IWD2EE changes over 300 spells and over 1,000 items, and it adds over 30 new spells, over 120 new items, and several NPCs that can join the party.
-The mod fixes many of the big issues with the original Icewind Dale 2: you no longer have to solve tedious, cryptic puzzles to complete certain areas, enemies in Heart of Fury Mode are empowered in interesting ways rather than just having lots of HP, and you can revise the experience system so you won't get zero experience for killing enemies late in the game.
+IWD2EE changes over 300 spells and over 1,000 items, and it adds over 90 new spells, almost 200 new items, over 30 new feats, and several NPCs that can join the party.
+The mod fixes many of the big issues with the original Icewind Dale 2: you no longer have to do large amounts of backtracking to complete certain areas, enemies in Heart of Fury Mode are empowered in interesting ways rather than just having lots of HP, and you can revise the experience system so you won't get zero experience for killing enemies late in the game.

-Class Revisions, Spell Revisions, Item Revisions and Creature Revisions are the core components of IWD2EE.
-It is recommended you install all four of them.
+The big changes described above are only applied if you install certain components - Class Revisions, Spell Revisions, Item Revisions and Creature Revisions are the biggest ones.
+But there is also a core component to IWD2EE, which is installed the first time you install any one of IWD2EE's components (even one like the New GUI component that doesn't change gameplay on its own).

+--Core Features--

+* Load times are much faster.
+* Scrolling the screen should be smoother on some devices.
+* It is possible to scroll with the middle mouse button.
+* When you start IWD2EE, a menu opens that lets you set the game to a higher resolution.
+* Right-clicking the inventory button opens the quickloot menu.
+* Right-clicking a spell or innate ability on the actionbar brings up its description (though most innate abilities don't have descriptions unless Class Revisions is installed).
+* You can now go through dialogue as fast as you want; there's no longer a brief delay each time you choose a dialogue option.
+* The character record screen includes a Reform Party button.
+* The options screen includes a button to access the IEex Options menu (currently it includes an option to alter the fog of war so that it doesn't flicker, if you were having problems with it flickering).
+* If you do not have the vanilla option to rest until healed enabled, characters heal a number of HP equal to their level on rest, rather than only healing 1 HP.
+* For modders, IWD2EE includes several new opcodes, and offers the ability to run Lua code in-game (and some of the new opcodes can call custom Lua functions), as well as a limited ability to modify to GUI.
+This opens up many possibilities for modding.

 Components: